NDHU School of Management

-NDHU School of Management (also known as NDHU SOM; 國立東華大學管理學院 (Dōnghuá Guǎnlǐ Xuéyuàn)) is the business school of National Dong Hwa University (NDHU), a national research university in Hualien, Taiwan.
-Established in 1995, NDHU SOM awards the undergraduate, MSc in Finance, MSc in Accounting, MIM, MBA, MBA in International Business, MBA in Logistic Management, EMBA, and PhD in Business Administration, as well as dual degree programs with institutions throughout the world.
+NDHU School of Management (also known as NDHU SOM; 國立東華大學管理學院 (Dōnghuá Guǎnlǐ Xuéyuàn)) is Taiwan's leading business school at National Dong Hwa University (NDHU), a national research university in Hualien, Taiwan.
+Established in 1995, the school offers undergraduate and graduate programs in business, accounting, and finance.
+Degree programs include MSc, MIM, MBA, and PhD programs, as well as dual degree programs with other international universities.

 NDHU SOM conducts research and education in strategic management, operations management, marketing, information management, international business, finance, accounting, and tourism & recreation management, which is renowned for its consistent high rankings in the world for Tourism & Recreation, and Leisure Studies.